polymurph/SSD1306/README.md

 # SSD1306
-Generic Driver for the SSD1306 OLED/PLED Controller
+Generic driver for the SSD1306 OLED/PLED controller.